 There’s a quick gesture that lets you delete iPhone apps in seconds.
 Long-press an app icon, but make sure not to press so hard your phone thinks you want to use one of its pressure-sensing gestures.

 After approximately 1.5 seconds, you will feel a haptic click.
-Your app icons should start jiggling side-to-side, as if they are all desperate for the toilet.
+A drop-down menu will list some options - pick 'rearrange apps' and your app icons should start jiggling side-to-side, as if they are all desperate for the toilet.